Observational constraints on complex quintessence with attractive self-interaction: Dark Energy Solution in the fast oscillation regime

 Let us write explicitly (\ref{eq:eos1}) as an effective dark energy EoS described by a complex scalar field with a Bose-Einstein condensate-like potential.
 By using the standard definition $a=1/(1+z)$ and expand the function $\zeta$ in (\ref{eq:zeta}) with the assumption $a \gg a_i$ we obtain:

 where $w_0=-1$ and $w_a=\frac{16}{27}{a_i}^6$.
-Notice that this generic expression for the EoS impose directly on $w_0$ the cosmological constant value, while on $w_a$ we must give values of $a_i$ consistent with the following redshift range:
+Notice that this generic expression for the EoS impose directly on $w_0$ the cosmological constant value.
+We will refer to this particular parametrization of the scalar field model as \textit{parametric form for the CSFDE model}.

+The quantity $a_i$ which completely determines $w_a$, is restricted to have values consistent with a scalar field present at any time in the past.
+Therefore we should take the range $0<a_i<1$ which, translated to $w_a$, corresponds to the range

+Actually the validity of the parametric equation of state (\ref{eq:aprox_eosSF}) requires pushing the value $a_i$ further back in time.
+We could take, for instance $a_i=0.3$, which satisfies the above conditions.
+In this case, the parametric equation of state (\ref{eq:aprox_eosSF}) has a maximum absolute error with respect to the exact case (\ref{eq:eos1}) of $8\times10^{-2}$.

-We should remark that (\ref{eq:aprox_eosSF}) is not obtained as in the traditional derivation of the solution of the conservation equation, where an effective dark energy fluid needs to be consider and certain values over $w$ denote the different matter in the universe.
-Also, the addition of a $\Lambda$ is avoided, since from this methodology we got $w=-1$. \\
+We should remark that (\ref{eq:aprox_eosSF}) is not obtained as in the traditional derivation of the solution of the conservation equation, where an effective dark energy fluid needs to be consider and certain fixed values of $w$ denote the different matter in the universe.